 Click Here for tab for I’m So Lonesome I Could Cry by Hank Williams

-Going with a bit of an older one next with this1949 classic written by the incredible country singer/songwriter Hang Williams.
+Going with a bit of an older one next with this 1949 classic written by the incredible country singer/songwriter Hank Williams.
 This was a single release and not tied to any album (as was more common back then).
 Because of its classic and iconic nature, it’s also been covered by a huge number of musicians including Terry Bradshaw and Jerry lee Lewis.

-In a nice change of pace, this one is predominantly played using fingerpicking.
-So it’s a good one to try after you’re already comfortable with strumming chords in 3/4.
-The notes might seem a little bit all over the place at first, but if you pay particular attention to where the 1 count comes in, ensure you’re getting that right, and then fit the rest around it you’ll have this down in no time!
+In a nice change of pace, this one’s predominantly played using fingerpicking.
+So it’s a good song try after you’re already comfortable with strumming chords in 3/4.
+The notes might seem a little all over the place at first, but if you pay particular attention to where the 1 count comes in and ensure you’re getting that right, then just fit the rest around it you’ll have this down in no time!

 Idontwannabeyouanymore by Billie Eilish